Is the Nikon Z8 the Nikon D850 killer?

-The really weird thing for me is I have never felt this way about any other camera before, which is probably why after I bought the Nikon Z7ii I just let it sit on my shelf for 3 months after only using it a few times.
+The really weird thing for me is I have never felt this way about any other camera before, my D850 has become like my friend which is probably why after I bought the Nikon Z7ii I just let the Z7ii sit on my shelf for 3 months after only using it a few times.
 It just didn’t feel right to me.

 That is how deep of a connection I have with my D850 and if I am honest about it I feel there is an understanding and a trust there that I never developed with my Z7ii even to this day.
-Yes I know how to use the camera and it’s my day to day camera now but I am still a bit more nervous using it.
+Yes, I know how to use the camera and it’s my day to day camera now but I am still a bit more nervous using it.